adityahongal/Ai-audit-website/README.md

 🚀 **Live Demo:** [https://aditya-hongal-ai-audit-website.vercel.app](https://aditya-hongal-ai-audit-website.vercel.app)

 ## 📌 **Project Overview**
-This project is a redesigned version of the **SignalsHQ** website, aimed at enhancing the user experience with modern frontend practices.
+This project is a redesigned version of the **AudviseHQ** website, aimed at enhancing the user experience with modern frontend practices.
 The goal was to build a scalable, responsive, and performance-optimized web app using **Next.js** and **Tailwind CSS**.

 ---